volef

 The above command spawns ‘volef’ in the background at a priority of 8.
 The computations are performed once every second using the specifications given in the file /asset/specs/volef_specs.315.
 The task is also assigned to be a critical task.
 As a result, if the task ever stops responding to the watchdog, any test that is running will be aborted.

-The volef task will register it’s name with the filename (not the full pathame), in this case “volef_specs.315”.
+The volef task will register its name with the filename (not the full pathame), in this case “volef_specs.315”.
 This name can be used by the ‘re-read’ command to request that it update the specifications by reading the specification file again.
 This feature allows the specifications to be changed “on-the-fly” without slaying and restarting the app.

 Notes: